rm511130/purpura/README.md

 ## Requires:
    - Blender 3.3 or later
-   - Code is to be executed as headless / background service
+   - Code will be executed as headless / background service
+   - Windows OS (for the time being)

 ## How to execute: